Randomized Dynamic Mode Decomposition: Technical Preliminaries

 The Tikhonov-Phillips regularization scheme is closely related to the TSVD and the Wiener filter.
 Indeed, the TSVD is known to be a method for regularizing ill-posed linear least-squares problems, which often produces very similar results~\cite{varah1979practical}.
 More concretely, regularization via the TSVD can be seen as a hard-threshold filter, which takes the form

 Here, $k$ controls how much smoothing (or low-pass filtering) is introduced, i.e., increasing $k$ includes more terms in the SVD expansion; thus components with higher frequencies are included.
 See~\cite{hansen2006deblurring} for further details.
 As a consequence of the regularization effect introduced by TSVD, the DMD algorithm requires a careful choice of the target-rank $k$ to compute a meaningful low-rank DMD approximation.
 Indeed, the solutions (i.e., the computed DMD modes and eigenvalues) may be sensitive to the amount of regularization which is controlled via $k$.
-In practice, however, the TSVD approach yields good approximations, particularly if $\bX$ has a well-determined numerical rank.
+In practice, one can treat the parameter $k$ as a tuning-parameter and find the optimal value via cross-validation.